-CEQ's land was last comprehensively revalued in March 2018 based on specific appraisals by an independent valuer, Asset Advance Valuers & Property Consultants (Asset Advance Valuers).
-The effective date of the valuation was 31 March 2018.
+CEQ's land was last comprehensively revalued in June 2023 based on specific appraisals by an independent valuer, Herron Todd White (RQ) Pty Ltd (HTW).
+The effective date of the valuation was 30 June 2023.
 Level 2 valuation inputs were used to value land in freehold title.
 Sales prices for comparable land sites in close proximity are adjusted for differences in key attributes such as property size.
 The most significant inputs into this valuation approach are price per square metre.
 Valuations represent the replacement cost of the land.
 Land components not held under freehold title have not been assessed as use is restricted under trustee leases and indigenous land use agreements (ILUA) in place.

 For the purpose of assessing the fair value for the CEQ's land assets, value has been determined by using the Market Approach methodology.
 The Market Valuation approach concept of value is derived from transactions for the same or similar assets.
 To assist with assessing the movement of land prices an analysis of property sales evidence and property trend charts has been completed.
 The analysis of the movement in land prices is based on available sales data.
 In some cases, it may be adjusted based on the Valuers' professional judgement which is supported by recent sales data.
-As at 31 March 2018 the Land Asset Valuation had been primarily based on comparison with actual property sales data.
+As at 30 June 2023 the Land Asset Valuation had been primarily based on comparison with actual property sales data, and adjusted for differences between key attributes of the properties.